Drug Spending Glossary

 Active ingredient.
 An ingredient in a drug that provides pharmacological activity or other direct effect in the diagnosis, cure, mitigation, treatment, or prevention of disease.
 Some medications contain more than one active ingredient.

 Average sales price (ASP).
-The manufacturer’s sales, net of all rebates, discounts, and other price concessions, of a drug to all purchasers in the United States in a calendar quarter divided by the total number of units of the drug sold by the manufacturer in that same quarter.
+Used to determine the publicly available price for drugs reimbursed by Medicare Part B. The ASP uses the Medicaid best price standard to determine which sales to include in the average.
+The ASP is the quarterly average of the manufacturer’s sales, net of rebates, discounts, and other price concessions of a drug to all purchasers included in best price, divided by the total number of units of the drug sold to those purchasers in that same quarter.

 Biologic.
 A drug made up of proteins or other materials derived from living cells through a complex manufacturing process.
 There are no clinically meaningful differences between a biosimilar, or highly similar “follow-on” drug, and the reference biologic product in terms of safety, purity, and potency.
 Biologics are used to treat a wide range of health conditions, including cancer, rheumatoid arthritis, and multiple sclerosis.